akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

    during the update old nodes must be able to read data stored by new nodes.

 There are many more application specific aspects for serialization changes during rolling upgrades to consider.
-For example, whether to allow dropped messages or tear down the TCP connection when the manifest is unknown.
+For example based on the use case and requirements, whether to allow dropped messages or tear down the TCP connection when the manifest is unknown.

 * When some message loss during a rolling upgrade is acceptable versus a full shutdown and restart, assuming the application recovers afterwards
     - If a `java.io.NotSerializableException` is thrown in `fromBinary` this is treated as a transient problem, the issue logged and the message is dropped